apache/mxnet/scala-package/examples/src/main/java/org/apache/mxnetexamples/javaapi/infer/bert/README.md

 ## Background

-To learn more about how BERT works in MXNet, please follow this [tutorial](https://medium.com/apache-mxnet/gluon-nlp-bert-6a489bdd3340).
+To learn more about how BERT works in MXNet, please follow this [MXNet Gluon tutorial on NLP using BERT](https://medium.com/apache-mxnet/gluon-nlp-bert-6a489bdd3340).

-The model was extracted from the GluonNLP with static length settings.
+The model was extracted from MXNet GluonNLP with static length settings.

 [Download link for the script](https://gluon-nlp.mxnet.io/_downloads/bert.zip)

-The original description can be found in [here](https://gluon-nlp.mxnet.io/model_zoo/bert/index.html#bert-base-on-squad-1-1).
+The original description can be found in the [MXNet GluonNLP model zoo](https://gluon-nlp.mxnet.io/model_zoo/bert/index.html#bert-base-on-squad-1-1).
 ```bash
 python static_finetune_squad.py --optimizer adam --accumulate 2 --batch_size 6 --lr 3e-5 --epochs 2 --gpu 0 --export

 ```
-This script would generate a `json` and `param` which are the standard MXNet model files.
+This script will generate `json` and `param` fles that are the standard MXNet model files.
 By default, this model are using `bert_12_768_12` model with extra layers for QA jobs.

 After that, to be able to use it in Java, we need to export the dictionary from the script to parse the text